-NOTE: The Edakkal Caves are closed every Monday.
+NOTE: The Edakkal Caves are closed every Monday and certain public holidays.

 Distance - 6.5 Kms / 15 Minutes driving time

 A 40 minutes drive takes you to Muthanga Wildlife Park that forms part of the Niligiri Biosphere of which Bandipur Tiger Reserve is also part of.
 Elephants, deer and bison can be viewed from the safety of your jeep.
 If lucky, you might even see the elusive Tiger or Leopard.

 Distance - 25 Kms / 40 minutes driving time

 Banasura Sagar Dam

 The Banasura Sagar Dam is the largest earthen dam in India and the second largest in Asia.
 Offering panoramic views of the surrounding Banasura Hills, the dam has been an important tourist attraction offering speed & pedal boat rides, an exhilarating Zip Line experience as well as horseback riding.
 The dam is also home to quite a few nesting birds across the various seasons.

 Distance - 42 Kms / 1.20 Hours driving time